Foods of the American Civil War: Union Army

-In theory these staff positions were filled by officers from the Commissary General, but in practice manpower shortages often left them filled by line officers or simply empty.
-Additionally, while units were assigned staff officers to oversee ration distribution, no enlisted personnel were assigned to actually carry out the tasks.
-Such duties fell to hired civilians, line soldiers detached from their units for the purpose, or freed slaves taken as "contraband".
+At the regimental level and lower, commissary personal were selected from within the unit, while staff positions at higher formations were in theory filled by officers from the Subsistence Department.
+There were not enough Regular officers to fulfil these positions however, so Volunteer officers were appointed to the role: by April 1865 there were 535 commissaries of subsistence of Volunteers, bringing the total number within the Department to 564.
+Even still, manpower shortages often required staff officers to take on multiple roles or line officers to act in their place; otherwise the positions were left empty.

+Additionally, beyond the commissary sergeant, no other enlisted personnel were assigned specifically help commissary officers keep their units fed.
+Civilian clerks and laborers were hired to work at the main office in Washington and at the depots set up across the country.
+In the field, units either hired civilian workers or reassigned line soldiers to carry out these tasks.
+Civilians were often unreliable however, while reassigning soldiers to non-combat duty decreased the fighting power on their units.
+One alternative source of workers was the country's African American population, in particular the large number of "contraband" or freed slaves.
+Many Black workers proved to be more reliable and did a better job than their white counterparts.

 Confederate Army

 The Confederate army had a similar Commissary General of Subsistence, who for most of the war was Col. Lucius B. Northrop.
 However, the lack of coordination, plus infighting, created a situation that was worse in the Southern bureau system than in the North.
 It was further hampered by having to be created from scratch with a serious lack of experienced personnel.
 Likewise a lack of assigned support personnel required the use of hired civilians, reassigned soldiers or the requisition of slaves to distribute rations to the soldiers.
 While the use of slave labor was often necessary, it was considered onerous (to the slaveowner), and the reassignment of these workers from other essential chores negatively affected overall economic activity in the South.